 The New York State Museum | Pleistocene Tundra Mural

-I was contacted by the design team at the New York State Museum in Albany, New York to help them create background murals for their new long-term Ice Ages Exhibit.
+I worked with the design team at the New York State Museum in Albany, New York to help create background murals for their new long-term Ice Ages Exhibit.
 (Find more information about visiting here